 In the lightweight singles Sue Appelboom retained the title she’d won the year before, beating Helen Mangan (who had represented GB in the lightweight double in 1990) in the final.
 Tish Reid didn’t compete in the open singles which was won by Anne Marden.

 Bob Michaels’ stated strategy for Henley Women’s was that the same crews would race both there and at Amsterdam the following weekend, although this wasn’t actually what happened in the case of the coxless four.

 Fiona Freckleton and Miriam Batten won the open pairs.
 After there was a lack of entries in the top events for coxless fours or eights, which Rowing magazine claimed was because the presence of the GB squad discouraged other crews, invitation races were run for both boat types.
 In the coxless fours GB B beat GB A by one and a half lengths after they ran each other into the booms, but the invitation eights between went to form with GB A beating GB B by three lengths.

-The lightweight coxless fours event was diminished by two of the four entries, including GB A (Brownlow), scratching.
+The lightweight coxless fours event was diminished by two of the four entries, including GB A (Brownlow), scratching, probably so that they could concentrate on getting together after the retrials the week before.
 In the ensuing straight final GB B (Staite) won against City of Sheffield.